What is typical of the Fourth of July?

 - Outdoor time… possibly with water?

-This week we will talk a bit about fireworks and sparklers and how to get that quintessential shot! (keep in mind you are able to post anything Fourth of July related for your #EsterCobe52 – this is just my favorite thing about fourth)
+Week five, for me, is all about fireworks and sparklers and how to get that quintessential shot! (keep in mind you are able to post anything Fourth of July related for your #EsterCobe52 – this is just my favorite thing about fourth)

 Fireworks & Sparklers – OH MY!